Residential Mortgages & Remortgages

 If you want to help someone else obtain their own home by using your financial stability, such as children who are looking to get on the property ladder, it is possible for you to act as a guarantor for their mortgage, to enable them to get a larger loan than they would otherwise be able to afford.
 In this case, the lender will normally require you to offer your property as security against the guaranteed part of the mortgage.

-Whatever your mortgage requirement, now is a good time to take advantage of the all-time low mortgage interest rates (linked to the base rate of 0.5%).
 The cost of monthly repayments can vary, depending on the type of mortgage chosen:-

 A mortgage is secured against the property you are purchasing; this means that if you are unable to keep up with the monthly repayments the lender will repossess your home.

+The home loan market is complex and there are many different mortgages to choose from.
 The benefit of seeking whole of market mortgage advice is that you will get access to all the non-directly brokered mortgages available across the market place, i.e. not limited to a select few lenders, so you are more likely to get a better rate.
-Also, taking advice from a financial adviser as opposed to a mortgage broker is advantageous because the adviser will look at the mortgage in a holistic context, so the mortgage is going to fit into your financial plan and work for you both in terms of growth and risk hedging.